mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 can find all generalization children, and layout them, so we can have tree of depth 1
 - Node overlap algorithm, this can be also useful, for example when we run force-directed algorithm for the whole diagram and some small part of the layouted model is overlapping, or too close to each other
-- It may be also useful if we want for example node and its neighborhood to layout it like star
+- Sometimes It may be also useful to use force-directed algorithm, for example if we want node and its neighborhood to layout like star:

 {{% tutorial-image "images/projects/cme-and-layout/star-layout-force-directed.png" %}}

-### Selection buttons
+### Selection actions

 When user performs selection on more than 1 entity, the following buttons are shown.